AFD-SLU: Adaptive Feature Distillation for Spoken Language Understanding: EXPERIMENTS

 \subsection{Ablation study}

 We perform an ablation study to assess the contributions of key components in our framework.
-As shown in Table~\ref{tab:ablation_results}, removing the RPNN results in performance drops of 2.01\% in intent accuracy, 2.38\% in slot F1 score, and 2.07\% in overall accuracy compared to the JPIS-AFD model.
-This suggests that RPNN is essential for aligning the embeddings features between student and teacher models, indicating that a simple linear transformation is insufficient for effective feature alignment.
+As shown in Table~\ref{tab:ablation_results}, \textit{RPNN (Linear)} applies a single linear projection and results in performance drops of 2.01\% in intent accuracy, 2.38\% in slot F1 score, and 2.07\% in overall accuracy compared to the JPIS-AFD model.
+Meanwhile, \textit{RPNN (Deep)} introduces a deeper nonlinear projection network, also leads to reduced performance.This observation suggests that effective feature alignment benefits from a carefully balanced RPNN design, whereas both overly simple linear transformations and excessively complex projection networks are suboptimal.
 Similarly, excluding the DDC leads to reductions of 2.61\%, 2.55\%, and 2.26\% in the same metrics.
 This highlights the importance of adaptively adjusting the distillation weight to balance the student’s intrinsic learning and the knowledge transferred from the teacher during training.
-Nevertheless, even without these components, the models still outperform the original JPIS, demonstrating the overall strength and robustness of the proposed AFD-SLU framework.
 These results confirm that both RPNN and DDC are essential to the effectiveness of our method, working together to significantly enhance performance on joint SLU tasks.